 If you’re looking for a place in Mexico that has it all, Playa del Carmen hits the spot.
 With five beaches throughout the city, you’re sure to find one that suits your interests.

 Whether you’d rather spend the day lounging at a swanky beachside bar, discover hidden paradise away from the crowds, or sip on a coconut while watching sunset, there’s something for you in Playa del Carmen.
+Whether it’s visiting a few Playa del Carmen Cenotes or just relaxing in nearby beaches, there is something for everyone here.

 If you want to get away from the crowds, a visit to Xpuha Beach is worth the slight detour.
 Located around 30 mins away from the city center, head to Xpuha for some awesome snorkeling and low key beach clubs!